jgilchrist/pybib/README.md

 }
 ```

-Retrieve a single citation and add it to a bibliography file:
+Get a citation and add it to your bibliography file:

 ```sh
 $ bib 10.1145/159544.159617 >> citations.bib
 ```

-Retrieve a single citation and add it to a bibliography file, running it through `bibtool` first to format the entry and auto-generate a citation key:
+Get a citation and add it to your bibliography file, running it through `bibtool` first to format the entry and auto-generate a citation key:

 ```sh
 $ bib 10.1145/159544.159617 | bibtool >> citations.bib